-- A significant nationally negotiated Pay Award of circa 5% for which there is no central funding which impacts the Council by £718k a year. - A requirement to re-baseline the SLM leisure contract which impacts the Council by £400k in 2023/24 reducing to £275k in 2025/26. - Reprofiling the fleet replacement, as there is still no final Environment Green Paper at a cost of £258k
+- A significant nationally negotiated Pay Award of circa 5% for which there is no central funding which impacts the Council by £718k a year the ongoing unbudgeted impact is £770k.
+The ongoing unbudgeted impact of this is £575k.
+In addition, there is a further 3% pay award the further 1% above the 2% already built in is at a cost of £154k. - A requirement to re-baseline the SLM leisure contract which impacts the Council by £400k in 2023/24 reducing to £275k in 2025/26. - Reprofiling the fleet replacement, as there is still no final Environment Green Paper at a cost of £258k

-However, to partially offset this two significant factors bring the Council back to an almost a break even ongoing budget position.
+However, to partially offset these two significant factors bring the Council back to balanced budget position.
 These are:

-- Implementation of the 2023/24 to 2025/26 triennial Pension revaluation, at an ongoing savings of £1,019k a year. - The Conversion of 50% of the Utilities increase established in Tranche 1 of the 2023/24 budget as actual increases have not been of the magnitude of the additional budget established £351k.
+- The conversion of 50% of the Utilities and inflation increase established in Tranche 1 of the 2023/24 budget as actual increases have not been of the magnitude of the additional budget established £328k - A 7% increase in fees and charges of £273k was approved

-The main source of income continues to be Council Tax.
-The Chancellors' November 2023 update still allows Councils to increase Council Tax by 1.99% or £5 per annum without a referendum.
+The main source of income continues to be Council tax.
+Councils were allowed to increase Council Tax by 2.99% or £5 per annum without a referendum in 2024/25.
 The medium-term financial plan assumes a further 1.99% increase per annum in future years.

-A summary of the approved Medium Term Financial Plan is provided below and shows that the Council has a projected overspend position in 2023/24 of £250k which reduces to a surplus position in 2024/5.
-However, an ongoing shortfall in future years of £431k from 2025/26 still needs addressing in future budgets to avoid using general reserves to balance the budget.
+A summary of the approved Medium Term Financial Plan is provided below and shows that the Council has a projected surplus position in 2024/25 of £42k which moves to an overspend position in 2025/26 of £8k and £7k in 2026/27.